bodo-ai/Bodo/docs/docs/bodo_parallelism/bodo_parallelism_basics.md

 it makes sense for the output of `mean` operation to be replicated on all processors, since it is a reduction and produces "small" data.

+### Collecting Results from Distributed Execution

+Data that is returned from JIT functions is not immediately collected onto the main process.
+Output data is collected lazily only if necessary.
+This has two benefits.
+First, in cases where the size of the data exceeds the amount of available memory on a single host, the program will not crash and downstream JIT functions can still be called to continue processing data.
+Second, there is no overhead incurred by needing to collect results until the full results are accessed in the main process.
+For example, in cases where the output of a JIT function is obtained to peek at the first few rows (`df.head()`) before being consumed as an input to another JIT function, there will be no data that needs to be collected.

+Lazy data collection is done completely transparently to the user.
+There is no visible difference between, say, a distributed lazy Bodo DataFrame versus a regular Pandas DataFrame.
+As the DataFrame is accessed outside of a JIT context, data is collected from other processes back onto the main process to allow regular Python execution.
+Other data types are also supported in this way such as pandas Series.

 ### Distributed Diagnostics

 The distributions found by Bodo can be printed either by setting the